Damian Lewis’ Song of the Week: Soho Tango

 “This one is about meeting someone for the very first time and chatting her up on the streets of Soho and thinking I’d closed the deal and she got in the taxi and went home.” – Damian Lewis

-I love the overall playful storytelling in Damian’s songs and Soho Tango is no exception.
-Boy meets girl, boy flirts with the girl, and boy can’t get the girl… 🙂
+I love the playful storytelling in Damian’s songs, and Soho Tango is no exception.
+Boy meets girl, boy flirts with girl, boy does not get the girl… 🙂

 Two in the morning